Zsuark/zsuark.github.io/_posts/2018-01-18-mathematics-get-over-the-fear.md

 Mrs Elder could explain mind-bending-and-melting topics clearly when teaching students of different abilities and needs, never skipping a beat.
 She did her best to ensure all her students' needs were accommodated, and never made you feel stupid if you made a mistake, however silly it may have been.
 Mrs Elder just loved the maths and teaching.
 She cared greatly for her students.

 In her private family life, she had the great task of caring for her children - including a son with cystic fibrosis.
-She saved the life of one of her sons by donating organs to him whilst she was alive.
 Mrs Elder was a true hero.

 I was a bit of a different teen and my high school years were very confusing, alienating and depressing.
 My 3 unit maths classes (the highest level my school offered) were a safe-haven where I could be myself whilst working out my brain.
 Maths and Mrs Elder never judged **me** negatively on any basis.
 She always focussed on bringing out the best of my ability &mdash; not my short-comings.
 It was the first time I really enjoyed mathematics classes in school, and I felt valued in them.